2008 Formula One World Championship

 Lewis Hamilton won the first of his seven World Championship titles in 2008, in his second year of F1 participation.

 Felipe Massa finished runner up by a single point behind Hamilton.

 Kimi Räikkönen, the defending World Drivers' Champion, finished the season ranked 3rd.

-Ferrari took the Constructors' Championship for the second year in a row.
+Ferrari took the Constructors' Championship for the second year in a row, their sixteenth overall.

+McLaren-Mercedes finished second in the World Constructors' Championship.

+BMW Sauber finished third in the World Constructors' Championship.

 The 2008 FIA Formula One World Championship was the 62nd season of Formula One motor racing, recognised by the Fédération Internationale de l'Automobile (FIA) – the governing body of motorsport – as the highest class of competition for open-wheel racing cars.
 The championship was contested over eighteen races commencing in Australia on 16 March and ending in Brazil on 2 November.
-The 2008 season saw the debut of the Singapore Grand Prix, which was held at the Marina Bay Street Circuit, in Marina Bay, Singapore and was the first Formula One race held at night.
+The 2008 season saw the debut of the Singapore Grand Prix, which was held at the Marina Bay Street Circuit, in Marina Bay, Singapore, and was the first Formula One race held at night.
 The European Grand Prix moved to a new venue at the Valencia Street Circuit, in Valencia, Spain.